crazycooky77/lego_collection/README.md

 # Online Lego Collection
 This site is made for avid Lego collectors!
 You can keep track of your sets, their status, and where they are (like your attic, or spare room).
 You can Favourite sets, or add sets you don't own yet to build out a wish list.
-But the Lego page has a wish list, you say?
-Unfortunately you can't share that one!
 While sharing features are not yet implemented on this page, they will be soon, and you can then share your entire collection, and your wish list, with friends and family (or even strangers if you like)!
 Your Online Lego Collection also has a field to keep track of missing pieces in your sets, when needed, and you can sort and filter your collection to be able to easily access that information and more.
 This is your one-stop-shop to keep track of all your sets and what's happening with them.

 <img src='static/images/readme/amiresponsive.webp' alt='Am I Responsive Image'>